MrDay2Day/Java-Spring-Web-Server/README.md

 ├── .idea/
 └── External Libraries
 ```

+## About Spring Boot

+Spring Boot simplifies the process of building and running Spring applications.
+It takes an "opinionated" approach, providing sensible defaults and auto-configuration, which drastically reduces the amount of boilerplate code developers need to write.
+Essentially, it streamlines Spring development by handling much of the configuration automatically, allowing developers to focus on writing application logic rather than dealing with complex setup.

+Key features of Spring Boot include embedded servers (like Tomcat), "starter" dependencies that simplify build configuration, and production-ready features such as health checks and metrics.
+This makes it incredibly efficient for creating stand-alone, production-grade Spring-based applications that can be easily deployed.
+In short, Spring Boot prioritizes rapid development and ease of use, making it a popular choice for building modern Java applications.

+### For Web Applications

+_...from Spring website_

+Spring makes building web applications fast and hassle-free.
+By removing much of the boilerplate code and configuration associated with web development, you get a modern web programming model that streamlines the development of server-side HTML applications, REST APIs, and bidirectional, event-based systems.

 In Spring Boot (and Spring in general), annotations like `@Configuration`, `@Component`, `@Controller`, `@Service`, `@Repository`, and others are used to identify the purpose and role of a class within the Spring application context.